RikkiGibson/DreamPotato/README.md

 [Demo Video](https://www.youtube.com/watch?v=EN8Y3UX_TDM)

-DreamPotato can connect to Flycast to support an experience similar to using a real Dreamcast and VMU together.
-Builds of the [Flycast vmuconn branch](https://github.com/RikkiGibson/flycast/tree/vmuconn) are available under [Releases](https://github.com/RikkiGibson/DreamPotato/releases) alongside DreamPotato itself.
+DreamPotato can connect to [Flycast](https://github.com/flyinghead/flycast) to support an experience similar to using a real Dreamcast and VMU together.
+This feature is now available in the **Flycast dev branch**.
+See [Flycast Builds](https://flyinghead.github.io/flycast-builds/) for the latest dev branch builds.

 Instructions:
 1) DreamPotato defaults to connecting to Port A. You can go into the settings and change this if you wish.
     - The VMU also only connects to slot 1 of a given port currently.
 This limitation will hopefully be lifted in the future.
 2) Open the Flycast controller settings.
-Enable "Use Physical VMU Memory".
-Enable "Use Network Expansion Devices" for the controller port you want to use to connect.
+Enable "**Use Physical VMU Memory**".
+Enable "**Use Network Expansion Devices**" for the controller port you want to use to connect.
 3) Once both Flycast and DreamPotato are running, start a game in Flycast.
 After a moment, the swirl icon should appear in the DreamPotato menu bar indicating things are connected.
 4) If you get disconnected, pause Flycast and hit the Connect button to reconnect.

 Additional notes/caveats:
 1) DreamPotato will "take over" all the expansion devices for a given controller.
 So, if you want to do stuff like copy between Flycast-managed and DreamPotato-managed VMUs, you'll have to put them in separate controllers.
 2) DreamPotato does not play sound while docked to a controller.
 You should leave the Flycast VMU sound setting enabled if you want that.
 (DreamPotato *does* play sound in standalone mode.)
+3) If you want to use DreamPotato with multiple ports, you can launch multiple instance, and set a different Dreamcast Slot setting for each one.
-3) In Chao Adventure, you need to hit Mode to exit the game before inserting the VMU, or your progress may not be saved.
+4) In Chao Adventure, you need to hit Mode to exit the game before inserting the VMU, or your progress may not be saved.

 ## Usage